percona/percona-xtradb-cluster/doc/source/howtos/proxysql.rst

   +--------------------------------------+
   12 rows in set (0.00 sec)

-For more information on admin databases and tables please check the `ProxySQL Admin Tables Documentation Page
+For more information about admin databases and tables, see `Admin Tables
 <https://github.com/sysown/proxysql/blob/master/doc/admin_tables.md>`_

 .. note::

-  ProxySQL has 3 areas where the configuration reside:
+  ProxySQL has 3 areas where the configuration can reside:

-  * Memory (your current working place)
+  * MEMORY (your current working place)

-  * Runtime (the production settings)
+  * RUNTIME (the production settings)

-  * Disk (durable configuration, saved inside an SQLITE db)
+  * DISK (durable configuration, saved inside an SQLITE db)

   When you change a parameter, you change it in MEMORY area.
   That is done by design to allow you to test the changes before pushing to production (RUNTIME), or save them to disk.

+--- NOT UPDATED BELOW ---

 Adding the cluster nodes to ProxySQL
 ------------------------------------